wokwi/stm32-hello-wokwi/README.md

 To simulate this project, install [Wokwi for VS Code](https://marketplace.visualstudio.com/items?itemName=wokwi.wokwi-vscode).
 Open the project directory in Visual Studio Code, press **F1** and select "Wokwi: Start Simulator".

+If wokwi complains about a missing firmware, you may need to tell cmake to generate a debug build.
+Press **F1**, select "CMake: Select Configure Preset", and choose "debug".

 Once the simulation is running, you should see the text "Hello, Wowki!" in the Serial monitor.

+### Debugging

+You can also debug the simulated project using the built-in debugger in Visual Studio Code.
+To do that, follow these steps:

+1. Configure cmake to generate a debug build by pressing **F1**, selecting "CMake: Select Configure Preset", and choosing "debug".
+2. Press **F1** again and select "Wokwi: Start Simulator and Wait for Debugger".
+3. Press **F5** to start the debugger.

+The debug configuration is already defined in the [.vscode/launch.json](.vscode/launch.json) file.
+For more information, see the [Wokwi for VS Code documentation](https://docs.wokwi.com/vscode/debugging).